fede-Raider/ShadowVolume/README.md

 4. Render the shadow volumes.

 ### Step Three
-Execute the blending of the environment and the specular+diffuse calculated at the first step, excluding from the rendering of the specular+diffuse the occluded pixels (indicated by the stencil buffer).
+Execute the blending of the ambient and the specular+diffuse calculated at the first step, excluding from the rendering of the specular+diffuse the occluded pixels (indicated by the stencil buffer).